JOURNALIST reporting on key topics & safeguarding press access

 Reporter, staff writer, editor, and podcast host are titles I’ve held for editorial work, which includes writing, editing, photography, layout, and production for digital, audio and print formats.
 I’ve appeared on TV and radio, and I’ve also spoken on editorial strategy and media matters at dozens of conferences.

 My long commitment to volunteering to ensure the rights and responsibilities of the press continues today.
-I’m on the founding committee of the Frontier Journalists’ Network, and I’m a member of the Society of Professional Journalists and the Guild of Health Writers.
+I’m on the founding committee of the Frontier Journalists’ Network, and I’m a member of the Society of Professional Journalists.

 I cover the vast, fragmented and growing mind-body-spirit* movement for greater health and happiness as host of The Mindstream Podcast and editor of Mindstream.
 My coverage spans reporting news, trends, personal essays, and commentary on holistic health and wellbeing, and the business-to-business side of this sector.